hellohaptik/docs_haptik/docs/agent-chat/agent-reports.md

 22. **Closing Category comment** or [Chat Disposition Comment](https://docs.haptik.ai/agent-chat/claiming-and-closing#chat-disposition)

-    Any closing comment add by the agent while closing the chat
+    Any closing comment add by the agent while closing the conversation

- >    Note: Disposition data will be blank on various cases like chat was closed by gogo, or reassigned to another agent/team or when chat autocompleted because of inactivity
+ >    Note: Disposition data will be blank on various cases like conversation was closed by gogo, or reassigned to another agent/team or when conversation autocompleted because of inactivity

 23. **Completion Type**

-    This metric indicates how this chat was closed
+    This metric indicates how this conversation was closed

-    - `Agent` : If this chat was closed by an agent
+    - `Agent` : If this conversation was closed by an agent
-    - `Bot` :  If this chat was closed, when user reached end node of the bot
+    - `Bot` :  If this conversation was closed, when user reached end node of the bot
-    - `Autocomplete`: When chat got autocompleted because of bot state inactivity, waiting for user inactivity, or no agents online and complete on offline was set for the given team
+    - `Autocomplete`: When conversation got autocompleted because of bot state inactivity, waiting for user inactivity, or no agents online and complete on offline was set for the given team
-    - `API`: When a chat was programmatically completed via an integration function
+    - `API`: When a conversation was completed via an external API
-    - `Reassigned` : If the chat as reassigned to another agent
+    - `Reassigned` : If the conversation as reassigned to another agent

 24. **Completed By**

-    - if `agent` then values would be the `agent_name` who completed the chat
+    - if `agent` then values would be the `agent_name` who completed the conversation
     - if `gogo` then values would be the last `node_name` which got identified.
     - if `autocomplete` then one of the following case
         - Bot completed - If completed because of waiting for bot state inactivity